This post may contain affiliate links. Read my full disclosure policy.

 This Creamy Vegan Mushroom Artichoke Pasta with optional roasted sunchokes and the most incredible Artichoke Heart Sauce (use canned or frozen artichoke hearts) can be made in under 30 minutes!
 Delicious, healthy, nut-free and totally vegan.
 New Video!

 The sauce makes use of jarred or frozen artichoke hearts, and can literally be made in 5 minutes flat, simply by blending up the ingredients in a blender.

 Artichoke hearts have an inherent richness to them, and when harnessed, delight the palate.
 When blended or pureed, they turn into the silkiest creamy sauce without butter or cream.
 It is a vegan sauce we used at our vegetarian restaurant, Mizuna, back in the day.
 The best part, you probably have the ingredients for the artichoke sauce in your pantry!

 When I first wrote this post, years ago, sunchokes were hard to find.
 But now thankfully, they seem to be everywhere!
 Especially at local farmers’ markets.

-Sunchokes are a tuber, from a perineal sunflower, and taste a little like artichoke hearts- earthy, creamy, nutty, subtly sweet.
-They loooooove to be paired with mushrooms and that’s why they are perfect in this dish.
+Sunchokes are a tuber, from a perennial sunflower, and taste like artichoke hearts- earthy, creamy, nutty, and subtly sweet.
+They love to be paired with mushrooms and that’s why they are perfect in this dish.

 If you’ve never tried sunchokes, here’s your chance to give them a shot.
 (And if you can’t track them down, that’s OK, just use extra mushrooms. ) When roasting, simply give them a good scrub ( no need to peel) and quarter them.

 To roast sunchokes, simply toss the sunchokes with olive oil, salt and pepper and roast in a 400 F oven until tender, about 20-25 minutes.
 They are delicious in bowls and salads too!

 Then make the easy creamy vegan Artichoke Sage Sauce.
 You can use jarred artichoke hearts – either marinated or in water, or use frozen artichoke hearts.

 Just blend up the artichoke hearts with the sage, garlic and a bit of water and seasonings until smooth and creamy.
 It is best to use a high powered blender here, not a food processor.

 Saute the mushrooms and cook the pasta and then combine it all together!